IC Markets vs Plus500, Who's The Best?

 Plus500 and IC Markets Mobile App Comparison

-It is becoming increasingly important for brokers to offer simple-to-use apps that provide the same services as desktop platforms.
+As more and more traders and investors use their smartphones for trading, it is increasingly important that brokers offer easy-to-use apps that can deliver the same services as desktop platforms.

-We rate overall the user-friendliness of the apps as Better than the average.
+We rate overall the user-friendliness of both apps as Better than the average.

 Search Functions